-The Audi A6 Ultra could be one of the top company car choices on the executive car market
+The Audi A6 Ultra is one of the top company car choices on the executive car market

 The A6 Ultra range includes saloon and Avant estate variants with an advanced 2.0-litre TDI diesel engine and a choice of dual-clutch S tronic automatic or manual gearboxes.
 The standard A6 trim levels are offered too and that means a further choice of SE, S line or Black Edition specifications.
-With combined cycle economy of 64.2mpg and 114g/km emissions, when the S tronic gearbox is fitted, the A6 Ultra should prove very cheap to run.
+On the combined cycle, Audi claims the S-tronic saloon will acheive 67.3mpg and 109g/km, while the manual scores a marginally worse 65.7mpg.
+The Avant is not quite as green as the lighter saloon, but with best figures of 64.2mpg and 114g/km (62.8 and 118g/km for the manual) it's still a remarkably green big saloon.

 While S line models get a mild bodykit, chrome-plated tailpipe, plus a platinum spoiler lip and diffuser insert.
 Standard sports suspension means it sits 20mm lower, too, which combined with 18-inch wheels gives it a purposeful stance.